 So what’s the fuss all about?
 Less think and more drink.
-Go check out the three-storey Cud na Kija, which holds the honorable title of being the first multi-tap bar in Warsaw.
+Go check out the three-storey Cuda na Kija, which holds the honorable title of being the first multi-tap bar in Warsaw.
 Saunter up to their swanky 16-tap bar and partake in a brew or two.
 If this doesn’t convince you, head over to the laid-back Kufle i Kapsle and grab a savoury snack with the latest pimped out porter to arrive from the provinces.
 Still not a convert?
-Wander into the newly opened Piw Paw and stand in awe of their 57 taps and over 200 bottles - 90% of which are all Polish!
-Names of award-winning Polish breweries such as Ale Browar, Pinta, Kormoran, Artezan, Pracownia Piwa, Ursa and Ciechan crowd the taps and fill the fridges of all three of these new multi-tap bars.
+The same street has two other class places to try out, the fantastically named Jabeerwocky and the wonderful Drugie Dno.
+Wander further along the Royal Route to find Piw Paw and stand in awe of their 57 taps and over 200 bottles - 90% of which are all Polish!
+Nearby, heading back to the centre, The Taps stands as a reminder of what was once Warsaw's main party street on ul.
+Sienkiewicza.
+Names of award-winning Polish breweries such as Ale Browar, Pinta, Kormoran, Artezan, Pracownia Piwa, Ursa and Ciechan are just some of the names tocrowd the taps and fill the fridges of these multi-tap bars.
 Much of the beers brewed by these young upstarts are inspired by Belgian, British, Czech and American pale ales, wheat beers and stouts.
 However, many are also producing uniquely Polish beers made from locally sourced ingredients and, in some cases, they are reviving centuries-old recipes.

 Despite Poland’s reputation as being a historically vodka-based life-form, it also has a fabled history of craft brewing that dates as far back as the 13th century.
 For centuries, however, beer in Poland was exclusively consumed within a hoppy horseride of where it was brewed.
 It wasn’t until the Industrial Revolution that Polish breweries started to ship domestically in larger quantities.
 This is when breweries like Zywiec and Tyskie grew to prominence and thrived in the golden age of the Austro-Hungarian empire.
 The increased dominance of these massive breweries forced many of the smaller breweries out of business and by the end of WWII most had closed or been destroyed.